 Some scholarships and grants are merit-based, while others are based on ethnic heritage or how you spend time out of school.
 Some provide support to students pursuing specific careers.
-Typically, there’s no limit to the number of scholarships and/or grants you can apply for; however, some programs put limits on the total amount you can accept each year.
+Typically, there’s no limit to the number of scholarships and/or grants for which you can apply for; however, some programs put limits on the total amount you can accept each year.
 Both scholarships and grants usually have deadlines.
 It’s important to plan ahead and start the application process as early as possible.

 How to find scholarships and grants on and offline

 - Visit with your high school counselor or college financial aid office.

 - Look to institutions in your community, such as religious organizations, banks, or other civic organizations.

 - Check out local and national businesses to see what types of scholarships they offer.

 - Visit the U.S. Department of Education for information on federal government grants and to complete the FAFSA (the Free Application for Federal Student Aid form you’ll need to complete to apply for most financial aid).

 Beware of scholarship scams

 Watch out for scams, especially online.
 Some common scam scenarios include “free” seminars that push you to pay for more information; application fees; and a scholarship prize that requires you pay a fee to collect.
 You shouldn’t have to pay money to get scholarships or grants.